RickBrannan/apostolic-fathers/README.md

  * degree (C=comparative, S=superlative)

 ## Disclaimer
-*Disclaimer:* This is _totally_ an in-my-spare-time and as-I-feel-inspiried kind of project.
+*Disclaimer:* This is _totally_ an in-my-spare-time and as-I-feel-inspired kind of project.
 And I don't have a lot of spare time.
 No promises about status and finishing, use at your own risk, etc.